Daemonstool/MAS/index.md

 In this project, we want to model the game ["Exploding Kittens"](https://www.explodingkittens.com/) and represent the knowledge of the different players in Kripke models.
 We already succeeded in the first part, as an open source project [Exploding Ketchup](https://github.com/Mikunj/Exploding-Ketchup) provided much of the game in code.
 However, we decided to add a few cards that enhance the use of knowledge in the game, such as:
 * a card that has players pass a card on to their neighbours;
 * a card that allows players to change the order of the central stack;
+* a card that allows players to see one card from a chosen opponent;
-* a card that allows players to see three cards from their opponent rather than one.
+* a card that allows players to see three cards from a chosen opponent;
 Currently only the last card is implemented.

 To model the Kripke model of the knowledge in a game we created a Java application relying heavily on the [GraphStream](http://graphstream-project.org/) library.
 This library provided all the essentials for representing the graphs that Kripke models essentially are and as an added bonus allows for some neat real-time rendering.
 As our goal is to view the knowledge in a game as it is played, having the model update in parallel to the game being played is very nice.